scotrug/darts/README.md

 > If I change this code, which tests do I need to run?

 When you practice test-driven-development, you konw that every line of code you write has at least one test that covers it, but which one?
-DARTS can tell you the answer.
+Darts can tell you.

 ## Status

-DARTS is no more than an idea at the moment.
+Darts is no more than an idea at the moment.
 Would you like to help make it real?